 The county is close enough to the Gulf Coast to feel the effects of a hurricane and tropical storm, depending on the location of the landfall.
 In August 2005, Hurricane Katrina brought almost three inches of rain and nearly hurricane-force peak wind gusts to areas of the county (Vance had a report of 68 mph).
 Not even a month later, 10 small, short-lived tornadoes were reported in the outer rain bands of Hurricane Rita, with two injuries reported in the Buhl community.
 The last tropical cyclone to have a significant impact on this area was Tropical Storm Lee in September 2011, which brought peak wind gusts of around 50 mph and dumped over seven inches of rainfall on the area.

 Winter weather can also occur anytime from late November to mid-March.
 All forms of winter precipitation are possible — snow, sleet, freezing rain, etc. — but, Tuscaloosa averages only less than an inch of winter precipitation per year, and most winter weather events are minor.
-However, there have been times where Tuscaloosa has received well above the average amount of snow and ice.
+However, there have been times when Tuscaloosa has received well above the average amount of snow and ice.
 The Blizzard of 1993 brought almost four inches of snow to Tuscaloosa, and the 1992-93 winter is currently the third snowiest in Tuscaloosa history.
 In the snowiest season on record in 1959-60, Tuscaloosa received seven inches of precipitation.

 If ground temperatures are below freezing and the roads are wet, ice will form and could spell disaster on the roadways, depending on the time of day.
 That is exactly what happened on January 28th, 2014.
 Late that weekday morning, temperatures were sitting well below freezing, and snow began to fall.
 Temperatures were projected to warm to above freezing, and no travel problems were expected.
 But, snow kept falling, and temperatures stayed well below freezing, leaving thick sheets of ice on the roads, and creating havoc on major thoroughfares across the Deep South.
 All in all, according to the National Weather Service, Alabama State Troopers responded to 731 vehicle accidents for the next three days, and nine were killed due to accidents caused by icy road conditions.
+For more information on the 2014 "snowmageddon" Click Here

-The Black Warrior River flows in between the downtown areas of Tuscaloosa and Northport, so there is a risk of river flooding.
+The Black Warrior River flows between the downtown areas of Tuscaloosa and Northport, so there is a risk of river flooding.
 However, with the construction of dams and levees, major flood events have been very rare in recent years.

 Northport Flood of 1951 (Source: Whitney Telle via Tuscaloosa News)